 - Single Sign On (SSO) and a common workforce/education "profile."
-This unlocks the ability for a personalized and curated experience for discrete archetypes and allows users to seamlessly move between "sibling" systems they may be accessing within Washington (e.g. Unemployment Insurance, Worksource WA). - o Profiles would also allow users to "save" their past searches and/or regularly used - o Gives the ability to "recommend" unused functionalities to users when leveraging product analytics/account data. - o Enables curated step-by-step journeys to be designed within the tool. - o Allow users to access via federation accounts they already use for career exploration (e.g. LinkedIn, Google) - Centralize Career Bridge data on the cloud where it can be combined and linked to other agency data or leverage more timely data points.
-Career Bridge's data relies on accurate and timely reporting; if hosted in the cloud it could be readily connected with other useful data sources owned by ESD or SBE.
+This unlocks the ability for a personalized and curated experience for discrete archetypes and allows users to seamlessly move between "sibling" systems they may be accessing within Washington (e.g. Unemployment Insurance, Worksource WA). - o Profiles would also allow users to "save" their past searches and/or regularly used tools. - o Gives the ability to "recommend" unused functionalities to users when leveraging product analytics/account data. - o Enables curated step-by-step journeys to be designed within the tool. - o Allow users to access via federation accounts they already use for career exploration (e.g. LinkedIn, Google) - Centralize Career Bridge data on the cloud where it can be combined and linked to other agency data or leverage more timely data points.
+Career Bridge's data relies on accurate and timely reporting; if hosted in the cloud it could be readily connected with other useful data sources owned by the Employment Security Department (ESD) or the State Board of Education (SBE).
 Consider linkages or integration with: - o Employer-reported wage, occupation, or LMI data - o Education data (student records/ resumes) - Instrument Career Bridge and monitor product analytics to learn what content, functionalities, and/or data is most commonly used (or not) within Career Bridge.
 With a profile, usage data can also help WTB understand who their users are across the state and inform where to focus refinement for different audience groups.